vatnz-dev/sops/docs/terminal/qtma.md

 ### QN TWR

-With reference to [Arrivals](../terminal/qtma.md#arrivals) QTMA shall coordinated with QTWR.
+QTMA shall coordinate any non-nominated approaches with QTWR.
+QTMA shall also coordinate when retaining aircraft to a lower altitude on the approach, reference [Arrivals Section](#retaining-aircraft-on-the-approach).

 ### NV TWR